 MORE TO COME?

 Why not?
 I can see more postcards coming down the pike, just as Campbelltonians can see an end to snowstorms in May.
 Okay, June then.

 Salmon Festival organizers are now thinking about manufacturing their own postcards [good idea], as is Brent Babcock of the Restigouche River Experience Centre.
 Another good idea.
 The postcards should sell well … and promote the city even further.

 Campbellton City Hall [506.789.2700] should have more information on when this will happen.

-I can also see historical cards being produced plus postcards depicting local animals and birds.
+I can see historical cards being produced plus postcards depicting local animals and birds.

-I can also see the day coming when Campbellton will have more local postcards than places like Moncton and Halifax.
+I can also see the day when little ‘ol Campbellton will have more local postcards than places like Moncton and Halifax.

 OH NO. ANOTHER MARKETING SURVEY …

 This post mentions people and subject matter that’s covered more extensively in these stories … Click away.